Frequently Asked Questions

 Zion is a joyful, loving, diverse group of Christians who enjoy being part of this congregation.
 We are a Lutheran congregation with a history of working closely with other churches.
 Music, education, families, fellowship, and opportunities to serve others are important.
 We are located on a lovely 8 acre wooded site, overlooking the near downtown area, on the edge of the Westnedge Hill neighborhoods.
 Wildlife, trees, and flower gardens abound.

 Zion is a 150+ year old congregation that continues to look for new ways to celebrate and share Christ.
 We have a newly renovated building that provides easy access to worship, fellowship and classes on our main level.
 We have an elevator should you need access to other levels and are unable to utilize stairs.

 How do I get there?

 We are located two blocks south of Howard Street, where Bronson Boulevard and Crosstown Parkway merge.
-The church is on the west side of the road, on the top of a hill.
-Directions can be found here.
+The church is on the west side of the road, on the top of the hill.
+Our entrance is on Peeler Street.

 What does your congregation "look" like?